Blue castle on an old door

 Winter in der SchweizIm Winter liegt insbesondere in höheren Lagen Schnee (Foto: Seraina Zellweger)

-Only travelling to Interlaken
+Only traveling to Interlaken

-Being late
+Being Late

-Buying drinks at the station
+Buying Drinks at the Train Station

 Schokoladenfabrik SchweizSchokoladenfabrik in der Schweiz (Foto: Seraina Zellweger)